Xavi-Yan/SkyMail-Forge/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### What this means:

+- ✅ Commercial use
+- ✅ Modification
+- ✅ Distribution
+- ✅ Private use
+- 📝 License and copyright notice required
+- ❌ No liability
+- ❌ No warranty

+The MIT License is a permissive license that lets people do almost anything with your code with proper attribution and without warranty.